IoT Knowledge Base

 IoT connectivity refers to the technology that enables devices to communicate with applications, servers, and users over the internet.
 It's the backbone that powers the Internet of Things (IoT), allowing data, commands, and insights to flow seamlessly between connected devices, from simple sensors to advanced machinery.

 IoT connectivity enables devices equipped with sensors and embedded systems to communicate with application servers via various network technologies (e.g., cellular, WiFi, LPWAN, Bluetooth).
 Data collected by the device is transmitted over the network using protocols such as MQTT, CoAP, or HTTP to cloud platforms or edge gateways.
 There, the data is processed, analyzed, and used to trigger actions, send alerts, or enable remote control.
-The connectivity layer ensures secure, reliable, and often bi-directional communication between the device and the application ecosystem.
+The IoT connectivity layer ensures secure, reliable, and often bi-directional communication between the device and the application ecosystem.

 · Enables device-to-cloud communication using networks like cellular, WiFi, LPWAN, and Bluetooth.